TL;DR

 How do Antigravity CLI rate limits compare to Claude Code and Codex CLI?

 Claude Code’s paid plans (Pro $20/mo, Max $100-200/mo) use transparent token-based quotas that refresh every 5 hours with no weekly cap.
 Codex CLI’s Plus ($20/mo) and Pro ($200/mo) similarly refresh without multi-day lockouts.
-Antigravity CLI’s paid plans refresh every 5 hours but sit under a weekly ceiling that has caused 6-10 day cooldowns for Pro tier users.
+Antigravity CLI’s paid plans refreshed every 5 hours under a weekly ceiling that caused 6-10 day cooldowns for Pro-tier users; Google switched Antigravity to a pay-as-you-go credits model in July 2026, but the multi-day-lockout reports predate that change and have continued past it.

 Which terminal agent has the best code quality?

-Claude Code, powered by Opus 4.7, scores highest on SWE-bench Verified (~81%) and wins 67% of blind code quality evaluations.
-Codex CLI with GPT-5.4 is close at ~80% on SWE-bench but scores lower on blind quality tests.
-Antigravity CLI with Gemini 3.1 Pro sits at ~72%.
+Claude Code, now defaulting to Opus 4.8, scored highest on SWE-bench Verified (~81% on the Opus 4.7 generation I tested in May 2026) and won 67% of blind code-quality evaluations.
+Codex CLI (GPT-5.4 then, GPT-5.6 now) was close at ~80% on SWE-bench but scored lower on blind quality tests.
+Antigravity CLI with Gemini 3.1 Pro sat at ~72%.
+Every vendor has shipped newer models since, but Claude Code has held the code-quality edge in my daily use.

 Sources